BigQuery BigQuery Claude AI Marketing Dashboard

 Remote MCP Server (Google’s Managed Option)

-Ready to connect BigQuery to Claude?
+Ready to connect your marketing data to BigQuery and Claude?